varshatharun/CODETECH-IT-SOLUTIONS/README.md

 **Domain:** Java Programming<br>
 **Duration:** Dec 17th 2024 to Jan 17th 2025<br>
 ## Overview of the project
-## PROJECT: SIMPLE CALCULATOR
+## PROJECT: STUDENT GRADE TRACKER
 ## Objective:
- The objective of the project is to Create a Java program that acts as a basic calculator.
-It should prompt the user to enter two numbers and choose an operation (addition, subtraction, multiplication, division).
+ The objective of the project is to Develop a Java program to track and manage student grades.
+The program should allow the user to input grades for different subjects or assignments, calculate the average grade, and display the overall grade along with any additional information
 ## technologies used
 **java:** It is used to develop a mobile applications